Monitor your device

 Verify installed dependencies on your device with:

-sudo mender --version && sudo mender-monitorctl --version
+sudo mender-update --version && sudo mender-monitorctl --version

 The output should give no errors and print the version of both tools.